 OK, so she is well-to-do … but still, I love her priorities!
 Here she is in her (aforementioned) memoir, speaking of herself and one of her dogs:

 Fortunately we liked the same things.
 She only wanted to be outdoors in the sun, and so did I …

 And so, while some of the facts may differ (though I don’t know which ones), the basic “truth” of her life – her likes, dislikes and, more to the point, her attitudes and personality, come through both books.

 Elizabeth von Arnim was a woman who tackled life head on.
 Her first husband died, she had affairs and a failed marriage; she lived in England, Europe and the USA; and she met some of the significant thinkers and writers of her time.
 But, through it all, she never lost sight of “women’s lot” and the psychological ramifications of their powerlessness.
 Here she is in Elizabeth and her German garden on migrant workers:

 From us they get a mark and a half to two marks a day, and as many potatoes as they can eat.
 The women get less, not because they work less but because they are women and must not be encouraged.

 There is also, in the same book, an extended – and infuriating – discussion between Elizabeth, the Man of Wrath, and two others on German women having the same (lack of) rights as children and idiots.
 But politics was not her main game, I think.
-Rather, she was interested in women’s lives, in their need to make self-determined, meaningful lives for themselves.
+Rather, she was interested in women’s lives, in their wish and need to make self-determined, meaningful lives for themselves.
 So, I might just finish with another little excerpt from All the dogs of my life: